bytefair/vanilli/readme.md

 ## TENTATIVE ROADMAP

-* 0.5.0 - WAI-ARIA, more custom functionality? examine all code structure - would like to create a metabox so you can select full width, sidebar
+* 0.5.0 - WAI-ARIA checks, more custom functionality? examine all code structure - would like to create a metabox so you can select full width, sidebar
 * 0.6.0 - Theme cleanup, favicons, etc
 * 0.7.0 - Inclusion of a pretty sample theme
 * 0.8.0 - ?